XhuyZ/nixvim-f/CONTRIBUTING.md

      tools)
 3. Generate the template: `new-plugin <plugin-name> <template-type>`
 4. Configure the plugin following the existing patterns
-5. Add appropriate options to the khanelivim module system
+5. Add appropriate options to the xhuyzvim module system
 6. Test the plugin works correctly
 7. Update documentation if needed